The good-looking new Citroen e-Berlingo has inched closer to UK roads with order books now open.

 The Flair XTR version also adds a head-up display and a 180° colour reversing camera for optimum driver comfort.

-Prices begin at £29,575 and the e-Berlingo is available to order now.
+Prices begin at £29,575 and the e-Berlingo is available to lease now.

 Enjoyed this?
 Read our latest news: